green7ea/blog/README.md

 ## Differences in C++

-C++ was designed to be compatible with the C build process.
+So far, we've been talking about C but luckily, C++ was designed to be compatible with the C build process.
 In fact, the first C++ compiler was known as "C with Classes" and it was a pre-compiler that transformed a C++ into C.

 Modern C++, introduces two big differences:

 - templates,
 - mangling.

-Templates are complicated enough to have their own tutorial.
-Mangling is pretty simple and important.
-The following source file gives us an idea of mangling:
+Templates are complicated enough to have their own tutorial but mangling is pretty simple and more important.
+The following source file gives us an idea of
+mangling:

 ```c++
 extern "C" int add_c(int a, int b)